Kibitsu Shrine (Bitchū)

 Kibitsu Jinja (吉備津神社) is a Shinto shrine in the Kibitsu neighborhood of Kita-ku, Okayama in Okayama Prefecture, Japan.
-It is the ichinomiya of former Bitchū Province.
-The main festivals of the shrine is held annually on the second Sunday of May and on October 15.
+It is the ichinomiya (first shrine) of former Bitchū Province.
+The shrine's main festivals are held on the second Sunday in May and October 15th each year.

 Overview

-The Kibitsu Jinja is located in the western part of Okayama city, facing north at the northwestern foot of Mount Kibi-Nakayama (elevation 175 meters) on the border between former Bizen Province and Bitchū Province.
-The mountain has been worshipped as a sacred mountain from ancient times, and both the Kibitsu Jinja and Kibitsuhiko Jinja are located at its northeastern foot.
+The Kibitsu Jinja is located in the western part of Okayama city within walking distance of Kibitsu Station.
+The shrine faces north at the northwestern foot of Mount Kibi no Nakayama (吉備の中山; elevation: 175 meters) on the border between former Bizen Province and Bitchū Province.
+The mountain has been worshipped as a sacred mountain from ancient times.
 Kibitsu Jinja was originally the general guardian of Kibi Province, but due to the division of Kibi Province into three provinces, it became the ichinomiya of Bitchū, and bunrei from this shrine created the ichinomiya of Bizen Province (Kibitsuhiko Jinja) and Bingo Province (Kibitsu Shrine).

 The Honden-Haiden, which was re-built by Ashikaga Yoshimitsu, is a National Treasure and the sole exemplar of the kibitsu-zukuri style of architecture, although the Soshidō of Hokekyō-ji is now believed to have been modeled thereon.
-In addition, the three shrine buildings are designated as National Important Cultural Properties, and a special Shinto ritual "Narukama Shinto" is famous.
+In addition, the three shrine buildings are designated as National Important Cultural Properties, and a special Shinto ritual "Narukama Shinji" is famous.

+Mizuko and Sorei syncretism

+The Shrine has a unique dual worship of Sorei or ancestral spirits alongside Mizuko kuyō or cults of miscarried babies.

+The shrine started as a place for the Kibi clan.
+It has the clan's ancestors as gods.
+This gives the shrine a pure and protective feel.
+The ancestors are seen as good and helpful spirits.
+This is how the shrine connects with mizuko.
+Mizuko means the souls of babies who died early or were not born.

+The shrine places the mizuko shrine next to the ancestor shrine.
+It also uses running water.
+This setup has several meanings: